The story of PAAM. From the beginning as TT System, to the present day. How and why we became a franchise.

 The answer to the question about simpler administration was KEYCom.
 It was now possible to put the names of users and key positions.
 Reports on the use could be read in a directly connected PC and displayed on the computer screen.

-When management became possible came requests to allow multiple administrators from different locations.
+When management became possible, requests came to allow multiple administrators from different locations.
 In addition, administrators began to need to administer several assemblies.

 1993 - 1995